zijunmei/Software_Assurance/Assurance_Cases_for_SSE.md

 #### *2.3.2.
 Unavailable/Insufficient Evidence*
 ***E3 - Static code analysis report*** \
 Elasticsearch documentation doesn't include any information about code scanning.
-We bieleve that it is being done internally at Elasticsearch and not shared.
+We believe that it is being done internally at Elasticsearch and not shared.
 Elasticsearch code scanning results need to be available to provide as evidence that the software is free from any security vulnerabilities to build trusts and confidence required by its users.